R-macos/recipes/README.md

 `Source.URL`.
 Most common optional fields include `Depends` and `Configure`.

-There is an R script that will process the recipes and create a `make` file which can be used to build libraries and their dependencies.
-In case you do not have R yet, there is also a Perl script as well, so you need either of Perl or R.
+There is a Perl script which will process the recipes and create a `make` file which can be used to build libraries and their dependencies.

 More recently, we have added a user-friendly command line tool simply called `build.sh` (requires `bash`) which replicates the build as